 Once here in Australia I decided to stay and spent a number of years working for a local automation company providing automotive production systems to Holden.
 Ford, Mitsubishi, Toyota, Proton, Perodua and the like.
 Tired of travelling I then took a local job as Maintenance Manager for a tier 1 automotive supplier to GM Holden, Ford, Toyota, Volvo, and Jayco.
 Whilst there I started off making supercharger kits in my spare time as a bit of a sideline to my regular job, however since the closure of Ford and Holden in 2017 Joe Blow has been a full time undertaking.

 In addition to the VW stuff I still keep busy with tech and automation stuff.
 I’m the lead software developer in the DIY Flow Bench project and author a number of open source software projects that I publish under my coding pseudonym ‘DeeEmm’.
 I run the Speeduino tuning group on Facebook and try to support our local maker community as much as I can.

-Whilst the past year has been pretty slow for new products due to Covid, I have some really cool stuff in the pipeline.
+Whilst it has been pretty slow for new products due to Covid, I have some really cool stuff in the pipeline.
 There’s a new version of our EFI ECU that I currently have in prototype testing, a new wideband controller, a digital dash that’s compatible with both our ignition and EFI systems as well as some new hardware.

 Of course maintaining stock of current products has also been very challenging due to procurement difficulties so I’m renewing my focus on alternate suppliers and manufacturing methods including new CNC equipment to bring some of those tasks in house.